sekantti1/GearScore-3.3.5/README.md

 # GearScore-3.3.5:

 Full version of the Gearscore addon which includes the database.
+Based on the last Wotlk version of GearScore

 For WoW 3.3.5a